fjs138/philly-phorum-front/README.md

 ## The Goal
-Create an online, social media and news focused site for Philadelphia, by Philadelphia, with no corporate/political ties or biases.
+Create an online, social media and news focused site for Philadelphia, by Philadelphia.
+Free of:
+* corporate/political biases
+* advertising/monetization
+* gamification

 ## Technology Stack